agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/lowly-static-methods.md

 ## An Example

 A common problem is reading and parsing a file with properties in it.
 The properties class has a pretty mechanism to parse such a file, but it requires a couple of lines of code to set it up properly.
-You don’t want to duplicate those lines all over the place, and you are not 100% sure that requirements for the format won’t change.
+You don't want to duplicate those lines all over the place, and you are not 100% sure that requirements for the format won't change.
 This is a case where you really do want a simple static function, that takes the file as a parameter, and returns the properties object.

 ```java